-The “Application for Managing Products and Services” (hereinafter referred to as the Application) works as part of a group of applications which ensure business processes of telecom companies related to enabling/disabling of services, informing customers, and charging subscribers for mobile operators.
+The “Application for Managing Products and Services” (hereinafter referred to as the Application) is part of a group of applications that support the business processes of telecom companies.
+These processes include enabling/disabling services, informing customers, and charging subscribers for mobile operators.

 The Application consists of 2 services: